Many or all companies we feature compensate us. Compensation and editorial

 You can use a personal installment loan for almost anything.
 If it isn’t gambling, school tuition, or related to illegal activity—prohibited uses with most lenders—you’re likely in the clear.

-You can see a comprehensive list of uses by reading our article “What Can a Personal Be Used For?”
+You can see a comprehensive list of uses by reading our article “What Can a Personal Loan Be Used For?”

 How much do installment loans cost?